almeidx/lurkr-website/README.md

 ## Overview

-This repository houses the [pepemanager.com] website, which is the website for the Pepe Manager Discord bot.
+This repository houses the [lurkr.gg] website, which is the website for the Lurkr Discord bot.

 ---